 - The Boar’s Head Old Mill Room - AAA 4-Diamond

 Clarksville is a quiet lake town in Southern Virginia with beautiful foliage, sunrises and sunsets.
 Here, tranquility reigns supreme.
 Center yourself in an accommodation that feels most comfortable.
 Is it a luxurious bed and breakfast like Cooper’s Landing Inn, or perhaps a cozy cabin at Occoneechee State Park?

 These 48 hours are easily spent enjoying the beautiful outdoors on nature trails around Kerr Lake or on a boat from Clarksville Marina.
 Or you can venture out for some history, scenic views and great food.

 - Prestwould Plantation – 1790s National Historic Landmark

 - MacCallum More Gardens – Arboretum and Wildlife Sanctuary

 - Molasses Grill – Locally-sourced Southern Inspired

 Spend 48 hours hitting some of the best stops the Eastern Shore of Virginia has to offer, starting at the southern tip and Kiptopeke State Park – a premier stop for migratory birds traveling the Atlantic Flyway.

 Nearby, find the quaint, bay-side town of Cape Charles.
 Refuel at Cape Charles Coffee House and peruse the shops.
-Call it a night at Hotel Cape Charles, Bay Haven Inn or Cape Charles Bay View Bed & Breakfast, but not before a great dinner at Kelly’s Gingernut Pub or AQUA.
+Call it a night at Hotel Cape Charles, Bay Haven Inn or Cape Charles Bay View Bed & Breakfast, but not before a great dinner at Kelly’s Gingernut Pub, AQUA or Bay Creek Railway.

 As you head north up the Shore, check out these points of interest: